jcdrubay/documentation/content/applications/productivity/whatsapp.rst

    `Meta's WhatsApp documentation on setting webhooks
    <https://developers.facebook.com/docs/whatsapp/cloud-api/guides/set-up-webhooks>`_.

-Add phone number
+Add a phone number
 ~~~~~~~~~~~~~~~~

-To configure the phone number to use for WhatsApp in Odoo, navigate back to the
+To configure the phone number to use for **WhatsApp** in Odoo, navigate back to the
 Meta developer console (`<https://developers.facebook.com/apps>`_) and again
 select the app that Odoo is being configured in.
 Under the :guilabel:`WhatsApp`
 menu heading on the left side of the screen, click on the :guilabel:`API Setup`